internet-sicherheit/eco-blockchain-governance/governance/0018-application-process/rfc-18.md

 * Voting algorithm including a "majority rule"
 * Interval for internal voting process
 * Nods(s) that are implemented after successful application
-* Transparency degree of process e.g. publication on website
+* Degree of transparency of the process e.g. publication on a website.
 * Is there something like an alternating comitee?

 ## Examples & Best Practices